Purpose

 Active Comparator

-Participants in the heat exposure alone group will receive a single heat session using the Clearlight Sauna Dome lasting up to 140 minutes.
+Participants experiencing depression will receive a single heat treatment using the Clearlight Sauna Dome lasting up to 140 minutes.

 • Procedure: Whole Body Hyperthermia